jtrussell/bedecked/README.md

 Use `grunt watch` to run tests interactively.

+## Getting Help

+Use the tag **bedecked** on Stack Overflow.
+For quick things I can be reached on twitter @jusrussell.

 ## Changelog

 - v0.6.0 2014-10-14 Switch to reveal.js for presentation framework.
 Add support